CDRH/open-oni_nebraska_theme/docs/services/apache.md

 ## Configure

 ### Directory Indices
-OpenONI uses directory indices to allow visitors to browse data files
+Open ONI uses directory indices to allow visitors to browse data files

 We generally disable directory indices and the icons the Apache-generated pages use, so we need to re-enable access to the icons